Charming, heartfelt sequel entertains, inspires compassion.

 The parents' guide to what's in this movie.

 Parents need to know that Paddington 2 is the sequel to 2015's adorable (and critically acclaimed) adaptation of Michael Bond's beloved English books.
 This follow-up is equally sweet and perhaps even more appropriate for younger kids (the villain in this one is significantly less menacing than Nicole Kidman's terrifying taxidermist in the original).
 Even when Paddington is sentenced to prison, it's not too upsetting: The inmates look intimidating at first but eventually befriend the kind bear.
-But you can expect a few scary or sad scenes, particularly when a lonely Paddington cries in his prison cell and later nearly drowns, but otherwise the action/violence is much more of the slapstick sort.
+But you can expect a few scary or sad scenes, particularly when a lonely Paddington cries in his prison cell and later nearly drowns, but otherwise the action/violence is much more of the slapstick sort (with the exception of a mention of a circus performer's murder in the backstory).
 And there are plenty of silly hi-jinks and enough physical humor -- not to mention messages about compassion, empathy, kindness, and the importance of families -- to entertain audiences of all ages.
 Hugh Grant, Hugh Bonneville, and Sally Hawkins co-star.

 PADDINGTON 2 continues the story of Paddington bear (voiced by Ben Whishaw), who now happily lives with his adopted English family, the Browns -- father Henry (Hugh Bonneville), mother Mary (Sally Hawkins), and teens Judy (Madeleine Harris) and Jonathan (Samuel Joslin), as well as their beloved relative/housekeeper, Mrs. Bird (Julie Walters) -- in a London neighborhood that's grown incredibly fond of him.
 Paddington wants to buy a special gift for his Aunt Lucy's 100th birthday.
 He finds a beautiful, expensive pop-up book about London at his friend Mr. Gruber's (Jim Broadbent) antique shop.
 To earn the money for the present, Paddington does odd jobs.
 Then, right before he's finally able to buy it, a mysterious thief steals it -- and Paddington ends up wrongfully accused.
 Paddington is sentenced to prison for the robbery based on the testimony of the Browns' actor neighbor, Phoenix Buchanan (Hugh Grant).
 The young bear is frightened at first but manages to make new friends behind bars.